enkodellc/blazorboilerplate/README.md

 - Blog or other real world functionality.
 - Audit log report UI.

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE).

 ## News

+### 0.1.5 - In Progress
+- Added Azure DevOps Pipeline for builds

 ### 0.1.4
 - Add Mailkit for Email - Future work to add Email Temaplates
 - Started API Auth CascadingAuthenticationState / Polices / Claims